 9.15am-12.30pm Classes (lunch included).
 Workshops must be cleared by 3.30pm.

 Residential students to vacate rooms by10am.

-If you are new to the course, give details of your past experience in instrument making and woodworking.
-We will pass this information to the tutor who will contact you to discuss this and materials required.
-Alternatively if you are bringing a part-made instrument, bring materials and information relating to this or inform the tutor of what you need.
+If you are new to the course, please give details of your past experience in instrument making and woodworking.
+We will pass this information to the tutor, who will contact you to discuss this and the materials required.
+Alternatively, if you are bringing a part-made instrument, please bring materials and information relating to this or inform the tutor of what you need.

 Certain specialised tools may be borrowed from tutors, together with all necessary jigs, moulds and patterns.

-Rulers *, all metal.
-Ideally 6", 12" flexible and 1 metre straight edge.
+Rulers* - all metal, and ideally 6", 12" flexible and 1 metre straight edge

-Knives, marking out knife or violin makers knife*, scalpel with assortment of blades*.
+Knives - marking out knife or violin maker’s knife*, scalpel with an assortment of blades*